-Non-Minnesota residents must be enrolled for a minimum of one course of at least 30 days in length during the academic year that requires physical attendance at an eligible institution located in Minnesota.
+To be eligible to participate in the SELF Loan Program, students who are not Minnesota residents must be enrolled on at least a half-time basis and must have a minimum of one course of at least 30 days in length during the academic year that requires physical attendance at an eligible institution located in Minnesota.
+Nonresidents cannot be attending an out-of-state branch of a Minnesota institution.